 Internal flights connect seven of the nine Cape Verde islands, with Santo Antão and Brava being the exceptions.
-Some islands have several flights a day whilst others don’t have daily flights.
-Binter CV (www.binter.cv) operate all internal flights, but you can also book CV flights through the main Binter Canarias site (www.bintercanarias.com).
+Some islands have several flights a day.
+Other islands may only have a few flights a week.
+Binter Cape Verde operate all internal flights, but you can also book Cape Verde flights through the main Binter Canarias site.
 The advantage of this is that the site is in Spanish, English, Portuguese and French.
 Traveling with Binter is mostly reliable and comfortable.
 Flight times vary between the islands with the shortest only 15min (Santiago to Maio) and longest being about 45 min.
 For more details of inter-island travel please see our domestic travel page

 Visitors to Cape Verde must purchase a visa to enter the country.
-Prior to travelling, visitors can purchase this from the consulate in the visitor’s home country.
+Prior to travelling, visitors can get this from the consulate in the visitor’s home country.
 However, visas can also be purchased on arrival, and this is the cheaper option.
 Some travel companies and airlines include a visa as part of their ticket, so check with your airline or tour operator.
 The Government of Cape Verde has agreed to remove the visa requirements for European visitors.
 It is understood that this may come into force at the beginning of 2019.
 More information on Cape Verde visas here

 The Cape Verde Government has introduced a Tourist Tax, which is applicable to all visitors over the age of 16.
 The cost is currently €2 per person per night to a maximum of 10 nights.
 This is payable by all visitors whether in self-catering accommodation or luxury hotels.
 This is normally paid to the accommodation owner/manager on arrival.
 It may be, however, that some tour operators include it within their price.
 Please take a look at this page for more information on Cape Verde tourist tax